bgd-labs/aave-proposals-v3/src/20240404_Multi_StablecoinIRUpdates/StablecoinIRUpdates.md

 ## Specification

-This AIP update the Slope1 parameters of Aave stablecoins to 12%.
+This AIP update the Slope1 parameters of Aave stablecoins to 12% Bridged USDC is raised to 13% to enable native USDC a competitive advantage.
 It also increase the uOptimal parameter of DAI, USDC & USDT assets to 92% on Aave V3 Ethereum.

 ## References